Last Updated: 02/06/2020

 Our Florist have ceased trading due to not being able to source Flowers from our suppliers in Holland.

-Solihull MBC will only allow 6 Mourners to attend any funeral services.
+Solihull MBC will allow 10 Mourners to attend any funeral services.
 All non essential services have been cancelled for example Witness scattering of ashes and Interments of cremated Remains.

 National Association of Funeral Directors - Please see advice funeral advice here: https://nafd.org.uk/funeral-advice/